Brisppy/twitch-archiver/README.md

 <p align="center"><b>
 A simple, fast, platform-independent tool for downloading Twitch streams, videos and chat logs.</b>
 <br>
-Primarily focused on data preservation, this script can be used to archive an entire Twitch channel at once, or to quickly grab the chat log from a single VOD.
-Both archived, and live VODs can be downloaded with this script.
+Primarily focused on data preservation, this script can be used to archive an entire Twitch channel at once, or quickly grab the chat from a single VOD.
 </p>

 ## Table of Contents